tvdlinde/Code-for-CA/README.md

 This repository contains the code that was used by the authors to obtain part of the results in the article

-> Ülo Reimaa, Tim Van der Linden and Corentin Vienne, _Associativity and the cosmash product in operadic varieties of algebras_, 2022.
+> Ülo Reimaa, Tim Van der Linden and Corentin Vienne, _Associativity and the cosmash product in operadic varieties of algebras_, [preprint arXiv:2206.12096](https://arxiv.org/abs/2206.12096), 2022.

 All mathematical explanations are in the article; use of the code is explained in the file `how_to.txt` and in the code files themselves.
 Briefly: